Population Health Sciences

 PHS 2000 A & B + Lab: Quantitative Research Methods in Population Health Sciences

-- The PHS 2000 course forms the methodological foundation for the PhD in Population Health Sciences (PHS) and subsequent methods courses; it is interdisciplinary and is also taught at a higher level than most comparable courses.
-Except in unusual circumstances, both PHS 2000 A & B are considered required courses for all students seeking to obtain the PhD in Population Health Sciences.
+The two-term PHS 2000 course (Part A in fall term and Part B in spring term) forms the methodological foundation for the PHS PhD and for subsequent methods courses.
+PHS 2000 is interdisciplinary by design and taught at a higher level of understanding than most comparable courses.
+Except in unusual circumstances, both PHS 2000 A and B are considered required core coursework for all students seeking to obtain the PhD in population health sciences.
+As such, a final grade of B or above is required of all enrolled PHS students in each of the two PHS 2000 courses, both A and B.

-- PHS students with a prior Master’s degree, who believe that they have had the vast majority of the material covered by the course, can request a waiver for a specific semester, subject to approval by the course instructor (Chen or Hughes for PHS 2000A; VanderWeele, Chen, or Cohen for PHS 2000B), the advisor, and the appropriate Field of Study academic administrator.
+- In rare circumstances, PHS students with a prior master’s degree and who believe they have previously experienced the vast majority of the material covered in the course can request a waiver for a specific term, subject to approval by the course instructors and the advisor, with notification to the appropriate field of study academic administrator, and final sign-off from PHS program.

 EPI 201: Introduction to Epidemiology – Methods 1 + Lab